sdruby/sdruby2/README.md

 # SD Ruby

-This is a temporary placeholder website for SD Ruby.
+This is the current website for SD Ruby.

 This site includes:
 - The SD Ruby logo